Key takeaways

 Overview of DeFi Taxes in 2024

-Although IRS crypto tax guidance is continuously evolving, generally, DeFi participants should expect to pay ordinary income tax or owe capital gains tax on crypto all transactions.
+Although IRS crypto tax guidance is continuously evolving, generally, DeFi participants should expect to pay ordinary income tax or owe capital gains tax on all crypto transactions.

-DeFi Income Tax Transactions DeFi Capital Gains Tax Transactions
+DeFi Income Tax Transactions | DeFi Capital Gains Tax Transactions |

 If you’re earning crypto through DeFi activities, it is generally seen as ordinary income, so you’ll pay income tax.